-TARGET STRATEGY ОИТСОМЕ ACCOUNTABILITY TIMELINE 2020 (2) The Coordinated Outreach group is working with CFTH to begin working with CFTH to be a second with C th a Chronically Homeless by Name List.
+TARGET STRATEGY ОИТСОМЕ ACCOUNTABILITY TIMELINE 2020 (2) The Coordinated Outreach group is working with CFTH to begin working with th a Chronically Homeless by Name List.
 2021 (1) Added 7 HMIS system partner users.
 2021 (2) Implemented Built for Zero best practices and tools for By Name List coalitions.
 Coordinated Outreach began in Clark County to better align the services of people who are high utilizers of the HCRS.
 2022 (1) Added 6 HMIS system partner users.
-2022 (2) Continued Built for Zero best practices and tools for By Name List Coalition Anchor Community Initiative to develop a Youth By Name List. s.
-Partnered with A Way F lome WA on the System Alignment All funders of HCRS programs require programs to follow a coordinated and systemic approach.
+2022 (2) Continued Built for Zero best practices and tools for By Name List Coalitions.
+Partnered with A Way Home WA on the Anchor Community Initiative to develop a Youth By Name List.
+2023 • Eight new agencies began entering data into HMIS, bringing total to 47.
+Built For Zero collaborative set a goal of reaching functional zero for Vetera ns in 2025.
+System Alignment All funders of HCRS programs require programs to follow a coordinated and systemic approach.
 Funders require: HMIS data entry, use of coordinated entry (Housing Solutions Center) engagement in the Continuum of Care and annual Point in Time Count.
 HCRS-funded programs address and positively affect system-level performance measures identified in the Clark County Homeless Action Plan.
-COV/County/Other funders Annual 2019 (1) All large funders except the City of Vancouver are requiring entry into HMIS per homeless program related request for proposals and contracts.
-All large funders (City of Vancouver, Clark County, Washington Department of Commerce, HUD) require engagemen in the CoC and PIT Count per contracts.
-2019 (2) July 1, 2019 Clark County contracts specify system-level performance measure programmatic outcomes.
-CFTH created Program Type dashboards to show where the Homeless Crisi State/County System Performance Measures.
-2020 (1) City of Vancouver contracts include requirements around HMIS data entry, CoC, and PIT Count. use of coordinated entry, engagement in 2020 (2) Equity Dashboard has been created and placed on the CFTH webpage.
+COV/County/Other funders Annual 2019 (1) All large funders except the City of Vancouver are requiring entry into HMIS for proposals and contracts.
+All large funders (City of Vancouver, Clark County, Washington Department in the CoC and PIT Count per contracts. · 2019 (2) July 1, 2019 Clark County contracts specify system-level performance measure programmatic outcomes.
+CFTH created Program Type dashboards to show where the Homeless Crisi State/County System Performance Measures. , - · 2020 (1) City of Vancouver contracts include requirements around HMIS data entry, CoC, and PIT Count. use of coordinated entry, engagement in 2020 (2) Equity Dashboard has been created and placed on the CFTH webpage.
 System Performance dashboard may now be sorted by housing program.
 Some additional private funders have added HMIS data entry requirement.
-2021 (1) HMIS data entry continues to be a requirement for contracts from the City of the City and County.
-2021 (2) -
+2021 (1) HMIS data entry continues to be a requirement for contracts from the Clty a and County.